Magnesium in a nutshell:

 Using Magnesium to Treat Allergies and Asthma

 Supplemental magnesium slows nerve activity.
 This reduces irritability in air passages caused by smoke, fumes, drafts, and changes of temperature.
-Taking 200 to 400 mg of magnesium per day won't cure allergies or asthma, but it will help.
+Taking 200 to 400 mg of magnesium per day could help with allergies or asthma.

 Using Magnesium to Treat Attention Deficit Disorder